 - a) if you express dissatisfaction about our products or services; or - b) if you express dissatisfaction about our complaint handling process and you tell us, or imply, that you expect a response.
 But if you make an initial call to request information, or to request support, or to report a fault or service difficulty, we won't treat it as a complaint unless you ask us to.
 And if there was legal action already underway, the subject of that wouldn't be treated as a complaint.
-Our staff will: - (i) clarify whether you wish to make a complaint, if you contact us and express dissatisfaction through one of the channels in paragraph 10 below, and our staff is uncertain if you wish to make a complaint; - (ii) where you wish it assist you to formulate, make and progress a complaint, including in the case of consumers with accessibility requirements or disabilities, and consumers from non-English speaking backgrounds or those suffering financial hardship.
+Our staff will: - (i) clarify whether you wish to make a complaint, if you contact us and express dissatisfaction through one of the channels in paragraph 13 below, and our staff is uncertain if you wish to make a complaint; - (ii) where you wish it assist you to formulate, make and progress a complaint, including in the case of consumers with accessibility requirements or disabilities, and consumers from non-English speaking backgrounds or those suffering financial hardship.

-8. When is a complaint 'resolved'?
+11. When is a complaint 'resolved'?

-- a) A complaint counts as 'resolved' when: we and you have agreed on a solution, and we have fully implemented it; or - b) you escalate it to the TIO; or - c) all internal resolution processes set out in this CHP have been completed and: - (i) you and we have not agreed on a solution; and - (ii) we have advised you about your options for external dispute resolution, including the TIO see clauses 30 and 40; or - (iii) we are otherwise entitled to close the complaint under the Complaint Closing Rules in clause 28.
+A complaint counts as 'resolved' when:

+- a) we and you have agreed on a solution, and we have fully implemented it; or - b) you escalate it to the TIO; or - c) all internal resolution processes set out in this CHP have been completed and: - (i) you and we have not agreed on a solution; and - (ii) we have given you the information in clauses 33(b) and (c) of this CHP; or - d) we are otherwise entitled to close the complaint under the Complaint Closing Rules in clause 31.